GATECH-EIC/Early-Bird-Tickets/README.md

 ## Citation

-If you find this code is useful to your research, please cite:
+If you find this code is useful for your research, please cite:
 ````
 @inproceedings{
 you2020drawing,